tlvince/tlvince.github.io/_posts/2011-08-08-destination-malaysia.md

 ---
 title: Destination Malaysia
 date: 2011-08-08
-abstract: Travellers small talk and thoughts on fear
+description: Travellers small talk and thoughts on fear
 ---

 Despite some problems early on, I write here, just beginning the first leg of